els285/HepPlot/Py3ROOT_mplhep/Py3.6/README.md

 p = Ratio_Plot_ROOT("A Plot",list_of_histograms=[x1,x2],divisor=x1,normalise=True)
 ```

 The `Make_Ratio_Plot` method generates the plot based on the data and meta-data of the pythonic-histogram wrappers.
-The outputs can then be manipulated as one sees fit
+The plot style can be selected as an input.
+The outputs can then be manipulated as one sees fit.
 ```python3
 plt,ax,rax = p.Make_Ratio_Plot("errorbar-line")